 In February 2015, it was announced that Usman was one of the fighters selected to be on The Ultimate Fighter 21.

 In his TUF debut and quarterfinal bout of the bracket, Usman faced undefeated eventual Titan FC Welterweight Champion Michael Graves.
 He won the fight via majority decision.

-In the semifinals, Usman faced off against former WSOF Welterweight Champion Steve Carl.
+In the semifinals, Usman faced off against long-time veteran and former WSOF Welterweight Champion Steve Carl.
 He won the fight via unanimous decision and advanced to the finals.

 In the finals, Usman faced Hayder Hassan on July 12, 2015, at The Ultimate Fighter 21 Finale.
 He won the bout via submission in the second round, thus winning a six-figure contract with the UFC.
-He was also awarded a Performance of the Night bonus.
+He was also awarded the Performance of the Night award.

 Ultimate Fighting Championship

 In his official debut as a UFC athlete, Usman faced future contender Leon Edwards on December 19, 2015, at UFC on Fox 17.
 He won the fight by unanimous decision.

 Usman was expected to face two-time Jiu–Jitsu World Champion Sérgio Moraes on May 14, 2016, at UFC 198.
-However, it was announced on May 1 that Usman had pulled out of the bout for undisclosed reasons by promotional newcomer Luan Chagas.
+However, it was announced on May 1 that Usman had pulled out of the bout for undisclosed reasons and was replaced by promotional newcomer Luan Chagas.

 In his first bout of the year, Usman faced Alexander Yakovlev on July 23, 2016, at UFC on Fox 20.
-He won the one-sided fight via unanimous decision.
+He won the one-sided fight via unanimous decision after out-grappling Yakovlev.

 Usman faced TUF: Brazil 3 tournament winner Warlley Alves on November 19, 2016, at UFC Fight Night 100.
 He won the match by unanimous decision for the third-straight time.

 Usman faced former long-time KOTC Middleweight Champion Sean Strickland on April 8, 2017, at UFC 210.
-He won the fight via unanimous decision.
+He once again won the fight via unanimous decision.

 A rescheduled bout with a Sérgio Moraes on a seven-match unbeaten streak eventually took place on September 16, 2017, at UFC Fight Night 116.
-Usman won the fight via knockout in the first round.
+Usman won the fight via one-punch knockout in the first round.

-Usman was scheduled to face Emil Weber Meek on December 30, 2017, at UFC 219, however, Meek presented VISA problems and the pair was rescheduled for UFC Fight Night 124.
-He won the fight by unanimous decision after out-wrestling his opponent.
+Usman was scheduled to face Venator FC Welterweight Champion Emil Weber Meek on December 30, 2017, at UFC 219, however, Meek presented VISA problems and the pair was rescheduled for UFC Fight Night 124.
+Usman won the fight by unanimous decision after out-wrestling his opponent.

 Usman was expected to face Santiago Ponzinibbio on May 19, 2018, at UFC Fight Night 129.
 However, on April 21, Ponzinibbio was pulled from the card due to injury and replaced by ADCC Grappling World Champion and two-time UFC title challenger Demian Maia.
 After denying all of Maia’s fifteen attempts of takedowns and out-performing his opponent on the feet, Usman won the fight via unanimous decision.

-Usman faced Rafael dos Anjos on November 30, 2018, at The Ultimate Fighter 28 Finale.
+Usman faced former UFC Lightweight Champion Rafael dos Anjos on November 30, 2018, at The Ultimate Fighter 28 Finale.
 He won the fight via unanimous decision.
-This win earned him the Performance of the Night award.
+This win earned him his second Performance of the Night award.